-The bank also measures earnings at risk pursuant to the EBA's guideline, whereby the effect of interest-rate movements are measured for three different balance sheet development scenarios (constant, run-off and dynamic).
+The bank also measures earnings at risk pursuant to Finansinspektionen's memorandum (FI-REF 14-14414) "Pillar II method for assessment of additional capital requirements for market risks in other operations," whereby the effect of interest-rate movements are measured for three different balance sheet development scenarios (constant, run-off and dynamic).
 On measurement, stress is applied amounting to 200 basis points with a floor of negative 1.0 percent.